-The Company is liable in Luxembourg to subscription tax (taxe d'abonnement) of 0.05% per annum in respect of the aggregate Net Asset Value at the end of the relevant quarter, calculated and payable quarterly in respect of the following Classes currently: AA Classes, C Classes, R Classes, I2 Classes, B Classes, S Classes and W Classes Shares of all the Sub-Funds.
+The Company is liable in Luxembourg to subscription tax (taxe d'abonnement) of 0.05% per annum in respect of the aggregate Net Asset Value at the end of the relevant quarter, calculated and payable quarterly in respect of the following Classes currently: AA Classes, C Classes, R Classes, F Classes, I2 Classes, I6 Classes, P Classes and S Classes of all the Sub-Funds.

 A reduced tax rate of 0.01% per annum in respect of the aggregate Net Asset Value at the end of the relevant quarter, calculated and payable quarterly, apply to Classes sold only to and held by Institutional Investors.
 In addition, Sub-Funds which invest exclusively in deposits and money market instruments in accordance with the 2010 Law are also liable to such reduced tax rate, calculated per annum on their net assets.
-The relevant Classes currently include: I Classes, I3 Classes, I4 Classes, I5 Classes as well as Class J. Please note that the benefit of the reduced 0.01% tax rate is subject to interpretation on the status of Institutional Investors by the competent authorities.
-Any reclassification made by the competent authorities as to the status of investors may subject all I Classes, I3 Classes, I4 Classes, I5 Classes, I7 Classes as well as Class J Shares to tax of 0.05%.
-No stamp duty or other tax is payable in Luxembourg on the issue of Shares.
+The relevant Classes currently include: I Classes, I3 Classes, I4 Classes, I5 Classes, I7 Classes as well as Class J. Please note that the benefit of the reduced 0.01% tax rate is subject to interpretation on the status of Institutional Investors by the competent authorities.
+Any reclassification made by the competent authorities as to the status of investors may subject all I Classes, I3 Classes, I4 Classes, I5 Classes, I5 Classes, I3 Classes, I4 Classes, I5 Classes, I5 Classes, I3 Classes, I4 Classes, I5 Classe